krushilnaik/with-prisma-mongodb-nextauth/README.md

 [Netlify](https://www.netlify.com/) also supports Next.js projects if you're already familiar with that platform.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Check out the official [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## More about Next.js